CITY OF OVERLAND PARK - POSITION DESCRIPTION

 Must maintain an insurable driving record.

-Must possess and maintain backflow certification license.
+Must be eligible to possess and maintain a backflow certification license or other certifications chosen

 EXPERIENCE: